Andrew Walter

-Andrew Scott Walter (born May 11, 1982) is an American businessman and former American football quarterback.
-He was drafted by the Oakland Raiders in the third round of the 2005 NFL Draft after playing college football at Arizona State University.
+Andrew Scott Walter (born May 11, 1982) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Arizona State Sun Devils and was selected by the Oakland Raiders in the third round of the 2005 NFL draft.
 He was also a member of the New England Patriots.

-Early years and college career
+After his playing career, he ran for office in the Arizona House of Representatives.

+Early life

-Walter is an Arizona native, born in Scottsdale.
+Walter is an Arizona native, born in Phoenix.
 He moved to Colorado at the age of 10, where he later attended Grand Junction High School in Grand Junction, Colorado.
 He was an all-conference selection as a junior and senior and a USA Today honorable mention All-American.

+College career

-Prior to his NFL career, Walter played quarterback for his hometown school, Arizona State University (ASU) where he earned a BA in Communication.
+Prior to his NFL career, Walter played quarterback for his hometown school, Arizona State University (ASU) where he earned a BA in communication.
 Walter completed his collegiate career with numerous Pacific-10 Conference records including, most career touchdowns (85) and most yards passing in a game (536).
 He also set numerous school records, which include most passing yards (10,616), most completions (777), most touchdowns (85), and total offense (10,142).